BadUSB vs. DataLocker Encrypted Flash Drives (Sentry FIPS, Sentry 3.0, Sentry 3 FIPS)

 But how does this defend against BadUSB?
 As mentioned previously, BadUSB infects the firmware of the USB device to manipulate the drive into something harmful.
 The DataLocker encrypted flash drive firmware is designed in a completely different way from the firmware that the attacking code preys on.
 The firmware is enforced with controllers designed explicitly to support digital signature authorization.
 By way of this digital signature authorization, it is able to protect the device from unauthorized firmware changes.
 Therefore, the attacking code virtually has no way of hacking into the DataLocker encrypted flash drives.

 As well, the DataLocker encrypted flash drives design is tamper-proof.
 The epoxy coating for the chip and flash (also mentioned above as a layer of protection), protects the drive from physical intrusion including water, dirt, and thieves.
 Add this to the many features and speed of the DataLocker’s onboard zero-footprint software, and users can rest assured of never having to suffer the devastating consequences of a data breach.

 DataLocker encrypted flash drives are a proven and secure way to protect any and all data on a USB device from BadUSB.
 Secure USB flash drives are an essential component of a comprehensive data loss prevention strategy.
-The security must be implemented in the hardware in order to combat the evolving threat landscape.
+Security must be implemented in the hardware in order to combat the evolving threat landscape.
 With data stored on the hardware-encrypted DataLocker encrypted flash drives, it is always protected from unauthorized access.